Copyright© Ute Grabowsky / photothek.net

 Brazil launched the world's biggest poverty reduction programme and a large-scale social housing programme.
 In addition, large parts of the country were connected to the power grid and headway was made on reforming land rights.

 While nearly one fourth of the Brazilian population was still living in extreme poverty in 1990, that rate had dropped to 3.3 per cent by 2014.
-By 2019, however, it had gone back up to 5.4 per cent.
-The COVID-19 pandemic has hit disadvantaged and vulnerable sections of the population particularly hard and led to a further increase in poverty.
-People's access to adequate food has deteriorated significantly as well.
-According to a study carried out in the first half of 2022, over 125 million people – more than half the population – do not enjoy food security.
-According to the study, about 30 million people are experiencing hunger.
+By 2021, however, it had gone back up to 5.8 per cent.
+In 2022, the rate was 3.5 per cent.
+The COVID-19 pandemic hit disadvantaged and vulnerable sections of the population particularly hard and led to an increase in poverty.

 Extreme inequality